 Assembling the Salsa Ingredients

-Gather all your ingredients in the kitchen, preferably on a countertop with a lot of workspace.
+Gather all your ingredients.
 For maximum efficiency, use two large cutting boards and find two sharp knives with which to cut the separate ingredients.
 Grab a couple of “garbage bowls” that you can use to dispose of your tomato and onion peelings as well as the stems of the veggies.
 This keeps you from making so many trips to the garbage can!
 Fill a pot with hot water and set it to boil on the stove.
 This will be used to blanch the tomatoes and remove their peelings.
 Wash your produce well to remove dirt and then remove the stems and ends from the vegetables.

 Chopping Your Onions and Peppers